Trees for Farmers®

 Control Soil Erosion

 Rajasthan's Baran district is home to beautiful valleys and wooded hills.
-Like most of Rajasthan, Baran is primarily dry, receiving rainfall only during the monsoon season.
-The livelihood of many people in Shahabad tehsil of Baran district is reliant on agriculture, labor, and animal husbandry.
+Baran, like most of Rajasthan, is primarily dry, receiving rainfall only during the monsoon season.
+The livelihood of many people in Shahabad tehsil of Baran district is reliant on agriculture, labour, and animal husbandry.
 Both Kharif and Rabi crops are used for agricultural operations.
 Rabi cultivation mostly relies on groundwater, while Kharif cultivation is rain-fed.

-In the article, ‘Rajasthan Urban Sector Development Investment Program’, Local Self Government Department mentions “Baran, as a district headquarter, has a special administrative status and is a resource-rich region.
-It continues to be the main regional center for trade and commerce and various socio-economic activities since a major portion of nearby Tehsils is irrigated by the Chambal Canal System which is sourced at Kota The main economy of the town is regulated by Agriculture and related activities. “
+In the article, ‘Rajasthan Urban Sector Development Investment Program’, Local Self Government Department mentions “Baran, as a district headquarter, has a special administrative status and is a resource rich region.
+It continues to be the main regional centre for trade and commerce and various socio-economic activities, since a major portion of nearby Tehsils are irrigated by Chambal Canal System which sourced at Kota and reached to Madhya Pradesh.
+The main economy of the town is regulated by Agriculture and related activities.”[1]

 Tree Species